devs4ward/automateWbash/README.md

 debs.sh - download all deb packages in dir and remove them because they are no longer needed.

+persistant-state.sh - this script checks whether all data is sent and written successfuly
+Useful if you transfer larger files to remote storage (usb drives) and want to make sure that drive is in persistant state and can be ejected.
+If file manager (e.g. nautilus) is not accurated (shows 100% but transfer is not over), simply run this script, and whait till you get the output, you can safely unmount and eject usb drive.

 To use these scripts on linux(using apt) , follow these steps:

 install git: sudo apt install git